optimator999/serverless-git-commit-tracker/README.md

-# Serverless Git Commit Traker
+# Serverless Git Commit Tracker
 This plugin creates an operating system file containing the current git commit version.
 It also has the ability to update an existing file with the current git commit version.

 # Getting Started